 - 2023 Air Monitoring Network Plan for Minnesota (aq10-21a)

 - Appendix A - 2022 Air monitoring site descriptions (aq10-21b)

 - Appendix B - Minimum monitoring requirements and 2022 monitor classifications in AQS (aq10-21c)

 Current network plan

 Air quality may vary significantly within the network.
 For example, air monitors near crowded highways or industrial facilities may show higher levels of pollutants.
 And Minnesotans want to know more about what’s in the air in their local communities.
 So the MPCA also uses smaller-scale monitoring to understand air quality in specific areas.

-Air models are computer programs that can predict pollution levels in areas that don’t have an air monitor or for pollutants that are difficult to monitor.
+Air models are computer programs that can predict pollution levels in areas that don’t have an air-quality monitor or for pollutants that are difficult to monitor.
 Models use existing monitoring data and estimated emissions from pollution sources.
 The MPCA uses models to set appropriate emission limits for facilities, study the regional transport of pollution across state borders, and forecast future air quality in Minnesota.

-The MPCA’s statewide air modeling page provides modeling results that identify and prioritize sources of air pollution in Minnesota.
-Modeling results for states and tribes across the country are available on the U.S. EPA’s National Air Toxics Assessment.
+The MPCA’s air modeling page provides modeling results that identify and prioritize sources of air pollution in Minnesota.
+The MPCA also uses air models to forecast air quality and upcoming air quality alerts.
+See the current forecast on the current air quality page.